BiG-CSS-VBU/S3/README.md

       (default value: 6)

--a : it use to specify whether atomic(1) or non-atomic(0) motifs are to be considered

-      (default value: 1)

 -p : it is used to specify whether the results include the partial motif(value 1) or exclude partial motif(value 0)